opentensor/developer-docs/docs/evm-tutorials/index.md

 - Deploy and interact with any Ethereum smart contract, without any need to change it, on the subtensor blockchain.
 - Access all the standard Ethereum JSON-RPC methods from this EVM compatibility layer on Bittensor.

-:::tip EVM smart contract executes on subtensor blockchain The EVM feature allows the subtensor blockchain to execute Ethereum-compatible smart contracts.
+:::tip EVM smart contract executes on subtensor
+The EVM feature allows the subtensor blockchain to execute Ethereum-compatible smart contracts.
 Note that all operations performed by this new subtensor EVM feature are executed solely on the subtensor blockchain, not on the Ethereum blockchain.
 :::